shyam-habarakada/rscds/README.md

 rscds
 =====

-A really simple continuous deployment server.
+A really simple continuous deployment (continuous integration) server.

 How to use RSCDS
 ----------------